 The honors she’s garnered over the years for Walden Marina, as a long-standing, charter Certified Clean Texas Marina, testify to her competence.
 Over the years she has managed to win the coveted Clean Texas Marina of the Year award several times.

 In fact, in 2011, she won that award for the fourth time, a record that no other Texas marina can boast.
+Then, in 2012, she won it for the fifth time, adding to her laurels.
 Allison engages firms like EntomoBiotics Inc. to help keep Walden Marina as pesticide free as humanly possible, a factor that 2011 Marina Association of Texas president Jodi Looper, of Lakeway Marina, and Clean Texas Marina project chairman Dewayne Hollin, of Texas A&M University, took into account when making the award.

 In the photo at left, Allison’s son (middle) accepts the award from Jodi Looper, MAT President (right) and Dewayne Hollin, CTM Chair, Texas A&M University (left) at the annual Marina Association of Texas banquet.
 Allison could not attend, as the low lake levels produced by the drought of 2011 — which wreaked havoc at all of the lakes and waterways in Texas during 2011 — had created such monumental challenges at the marina that she had to stay behind to deal with them.

 So, here you are, at Walden Marina… It’s a great feeling to know you, your boat, and this lake are in such good hands.
 Seriously, one poorly managed marina can produce a lot of pollution in a year’s time.
 Imagine what a few decades can cause…

 But not here.
 Not on Allison Harpold’s watch.